 All of this was a little brainstorm I had last night as I sat and enjoyed eating my coconut birthday cake….I fondly remembered a certain neighbor woman who kept the perfect house, and could fry the perfect chicken, and made THE most delicious coconut cake I have ever put in my mouth….

 And it made me very melancholy…And sad!!
-Oh, I’m sure their are women now who can do all of this and more.
+Oh, I’m sure there are women now who can do all of this and more.
 But, it isn’t in their sphere today for the most part.

 I could walk that same road today and find a totally different story.